-7) Tests for "Unprotected Resistance to Ozone" are conducted with an accelerated ozone exposure test using a SATRA/Hampden Test Equipment Ltd. Model 903 Automatic Ozone Test Cabinet (with the test chamber maintained at 23°C and 60% RH) and the reporting method outlined in: Kazuhiko Kitamura, Yasuhiro Oki, Hidemasa Kanada, and Hiroko Hayashi (Seiko Epson), "A Study of Fading Property Indoors Without Glass Frame from an Ozone Accelerated Test," Final Program and Proceedings - IS&T's NIP19: International Conference on Digital Printing Technologies, sponsored by the Society for Imaging Science and Technology, New Orleans, Louisiana, September 28 - October 3, 2003, pp. 415-419.
+7) Tests for "Unprotected Resistance to Ozone" are conducted with an accelerated ozone exposure test using a SATRA/Hampden Test Equipment Ltd. Model 903 Automatic Ozone Test Cabinet (with the test chamber maintained at 23°C and 50% RH and the ozone concentation in the accelerated test set at 5 ppm) and the reporting method outlined in: Kazuhiko Kitamura, Yasuhiro Oki, Hidemasa Kanada, and Hiroko Hayashi (Seiko Epson), "A Study of Fading Property Indoors Without Glass Frame from an Ozone Accelerated Test," Final Program and Proceedings - IS&T's NIP19: International Conference on Digital Printing Technologies, sponsored by the Society for Imaging Science and Technology, New Orleans, Louisiana, September 28 - October 3, 2003, pp. 415-419.
 WIR test methods for ozone resistance are described in: Michael Berger and Henry Wihelm, "Evaluating the Ozone Resistance of Inkjet Prints: Comparisons Between Two Types of Accelerated Ozone Tests and Ambient Air Exposure in a Home," Final Program and Proceedings: IS&T's NIP20 International Conference on Digital Printing Technologies, pp. 740-745, sponsored by the Society for Imaging Science and Technology, Salt Lake City, Utah, November 2004.
-The IS&T article is also available in PDF format from <www.wilhelm-research.com> <WIR\IST\2004\11\MB\HW.pdf>.
+Also available in PDF format from <www.wilhelm-research.com> <WIR IST 2004 11 MB HW.pdf>.